 What is Growing a Green Family all about?

-When I first got interested in green living years ago I found a lot of eco-minded websites and blogs that offered great advice and made sense for individuals but not families in particular.
-That inspired me to help launch Tree Hugging Family, a site I wrote for a company I worked for.
-However, I wanted an eco-friendly site for families that I actually owned, thus Growing a Green Family was born.
+When I first got interested in green living years ago I found many eco-minded websites and blogs that offered great advice for individuals but didn’t make sense for families.
+That inspired me to help launch Tree Hugging Family, with a company I wrote for.
+Tree Hugging Family was cool, but I wanted a family-friendly site about sustainability, that I actually owned and controlled, thus Growing a Green Family was born.

-Incorporating eco-friendly changes into your life takes work.
-Sometimes small steps, and sometime large, but trying to go green when you’ve got a busy family and/or limited resources is tough.
-Growing a Green Family focuses on how families can live in a more eco-friendly manner with all the other ups and downs of family life.
+Incorporating sustainability into your life takes work and trying to go green when you’ve got a busy family and/or limited resources is tough.
+That in mind, Growing a Green Family focuses on how families can live sustainably with all the other ups and downs of family life.

 It’s hard to balance green living and family life…